 ‘PPE is totally different from the Taycan,’ Steiner added.
 ‘Taycan was designed for cars sitting low on the road.
 PPE will be used by Macan and other high-floor cars – there could be further derivatives in the SUV range.
 It is totally new.
 The Macan will go all the way up to Turbo and Turbo S levels of performance.’

-It puts Porsche in a tricky position, as it must invest in both technologies, a point not lost on CEO Oliver Blume.
-We asked him when the platform strategies would converge.
+This decision puts Porsche in a tricky position, though, as it’s forced to invest in both technologies – a point not lost on the brand’s chairman, Oliver Blume.
+We asked him when his company’s platform strategies would converge.
 He told us: ‘Not for a few years.
 We are watching very closely around the world.
 Different regions of the world are developing at different speeds.

 ‘We are well prepared with the product strategy, petrol engines/hybrids and electric mobility.
 In 10 years, I don’t know [how that will have changed].
 We make analysis every year, how the markets are developing, then we take our decisions for the product strategy year-by-year.’

-Red our full interview with Oliver Blume
+Read our full interview with Oliver Blume